Towards Intelligent Systems for Battery Management: A Five-Tier Digital Twin Architecture: System Design of the Digital Twin

 Building on its predictive accuracy, the AI engine also supports prescriptive analytics by turning predictions into concrete operating strategies.
 For example, reinforcement learning with experience replay utilizes past driving or charging information to gradually improve the charging strategy, and thermal management is scheduled as batteries age.
 Transfer learning accelerates the roll-out of new systems by reusing models trained on similar fleets, reducing the necessity of model retraining.
 In addition, AI-driven multi-objective optimization methods are applied to generate clear trade-off curves that show, for example, how increasing the charging rate may reduce efficiency or raise cell temperature.
 This information gives operators and upper-level controllers practical choices, facilitating them to select strategies that well-fit their performance and safety requirements under varying conditions.

 From a system-level perspective, the AI engine drives autonomous operation by turning forecasts and optimizations into direct control actions.
 It utilized continual learning to adapt operational policies as usage conditions vary, and employs fault-tolerant mechanisms that keep the system functional when components fail.
 Before new decisions are enacted, the engine runs fast predictive simulations to conduct risk detections such as thermal runaway or internal short-circuit.
 To validate these learned policies work effectively on real battery systems, the AI engine is coupled with HIL platforms (e.g., OPAL-RT), which execute virtual commands against real controllers and components.
 In this way, optimized policies are validated under realistic constraints before deployment, ensuring that the digital twin can operate as a self-governing battery manager across its lifecycle.
-Overall, these capabilities establish the AI engine as the intelligence core of the digital twin, as illustrated in \autoref{fig:DTframework}.